 Sri Lanka has two main seasons, the Maha season associated with the northeast monsoon (September-March) and the Yala season associated with the southwest monsoon (May-August).
 With an average temperature of around 27°C-28°C, Sri Lanka is one of the hottest countries in the world.
-Sri Lanka's commercial capital, Colombo, experiences average temperatures of 28°C-29°C and, like much of the rest of the country, has little monthly variation in temperature (Figure 2).
+Sri Lanka's commercial capital, Colombo, experiences average temperatures of 28°C-29°C and, like much of the rest of the country, has little monthly variation in temperature, as shown in the latest climatology, 1991-2020 (Figure 2).
 Daily maximum temperatures average around 31°C all year round.
 The most important factor affecting temperature variations within Sri Lanka is altitude, with considerably lower temperatures experienced in its south-central mountain ranges.